Deivison878/starter/README.md

 <p>
 </p>

-> A simple project to get you started with Easy-Express
+> A simple project to get you started with Easy-Express using the GraphQL and TypeORM modules.

 ## Install